 We Need to Talk: How Interpersonal Communication Works

-Inasmuch as “it takes two to tango,” it takes at least as many (and sometimes many more) for interpersonal communication skills to improve.
+Inasmuch as “it takes two to tango,” it takes at least as many (and sometimes many more) for good interpersonal communication skills to flourish.
 In a business setting, interpersonal communication can sometimes quickly devolve into looking like a group attempting to dance the Macarena except everyone is doing the steps in a different order.
 There are conventions we use to frame our thinking about communication.
 But it’s really far too dynamic a phenomenon to be summed up by a few simple rules.

 We often think about communication as having a distinct sender and receiver of a message wherein one person sends a message and the other receives it.
 The problem with this model is that interpersonal communication seldom occurs so seamlessly — instead, people are more likely to send and receive messages at the same time in a complex, interactive process.

-As messy as this may seem, all of these elements — the spoken words, facial expressions, tone and gestures — are actually part of the overall message.
+As messy as this may seem, all of these elements — the spoken words, facial expressions, tone, and gestures — are actually part of good interpersonal communication skills.
 They help shape how it is intended to be interpreted and indicate how it is being interpreted in real-time.

 However, there are factors that can distort this process.
 Communications theorists call this “noise,” which is anything that obstructs the meaning of a message.
-Beyond the literal meaning of noise wherein sounds from the physical world intrude upon the reception of a message (from weak mobile phone connections to the sounds of a crowded cafe), there are other types of noise that can negatively impact interpersonal communication.
+Beyond the literal meaning of noise wherein sounds from the physical world intrude upon the reception of a message (from weak mobile phone connections to the sounds of a crowded cafe), there are other types of noise that can negatively impact staff communication in the workplace.

 Cultural and language differences can create an added layer of complication that may obscure a communicator’s intended message.
-Similarly, the overuse of jargon or colloquial language can get in the way of the listener understanding what is being communicated.
+Similarly, the overuse of jargon or colloquial language can get in the way of the listener’s understanding of what is being communicated.